Tawhid: God as cause of causes

-Ash'ari theologians rejected cause and effect in essence, but accepted it as something that facilitates humankind's investigation and comprehension of natural processes.
-These medieval scholars argued that nature was composed of uniform atoms that were "re-created" at every instant by God.
+Ash'ari theologians rejected cause and effect in essence but accepted it as something that facilitates humankind's investigation and comprehension of natural processes.
+The medieval scholars argued that nature was composed of uniform atoms that were "recreated" at every instant by God.
 The laws of nature were only the customary sequence of apparent causes (customs of God), the ultimate cause of each accident being God himself.
-Other forms of the argument also appear in Avicenna's other works, and this argument became known as the Proof of the Truthful.
+Other forms of the argument also appear in Avicenna's other works, and the argument became known as the Proof of the Truthful.

-Avicenna initiated a full-fledged inquiry into the question of being, in which he distinguished between essence (Mahiat) and existence (Wujud).
-He argued that the fact of existence can not be inferred from or accounted for by the essence of existing things and that form and matter by themselves cannot interact and originate the movement of the universe or the progressive actualization of existing things.
-Existence must, therefore, be due to an agent-cause that necessitates, imparts, gives, or adds existence to an essence.
+Avicenna initiated a full-fledged inquiry into the question of being in which he distinguished between essence (Mahiat) and existence (Wujud).
+He argued that the fact of existence may not be inferred from or accounted for by the essence of existing things and that form and matter by themselves cannot interact and originate the movement of the universe or the progressive actualization of existing things.
+Existence must, therefore, be caused by an agent-cause that necessitates, imparts, gives, or adds existence to an essence.